AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 Notice that the structure of the experience fragments mirror the structure of the We.Retail content.

-In this case, if the Experience Fragment component is placed on a template and references an experience fragment varation under `/content/experience-fragments/language-masters`, the localized pages created based on that template will automatically render the localized experience fragment for that corresponds to the localized content page.
+In this case, if the Experience Fragment component is placed on a template and references an experience fragment varation under `/content/experience-fragments/language-masters`, the localized pages created based on that template will automatically render the localized experience fragment that corresponds to the localized content page.

 ## Version and Compatibility {#version-and-compatibility}